 These arbitration cost calculators estimate the overall cost of resolving a dispute via international arbitration.
 Cases can require thousands of hours of legal work, and since international arbitrations are private, the fees of the arbitrators and arbitral institutions administrating a dispute must also be paid, rather than being supported by State taxes.
 Since costs typically follow the event in international arbitration, however, the majority of these costs can potentially be recouped by the winning party.

 While many arbitral institutions, such as the ICC, have created online cost calculators of their own, such online cost calculators only estimate the ICC’s own administrative expenses and the fees to be paid to ICC arbitrators.
-While this is useful information, and the ICC cost calculator can determine the approximate amount of the advance on costs that a party will be requested to pay the ICC, for instance, the figures it provides do not attempt to encompass the overall costs of a given arbitration.
+While this is very useful information, and the ICC cost calculator can determine the approximate amount of the advance on costs that a party will be requested to pay the ICC, for instance, the figures it provides do not attempt to encompass the overall costs of a given arbitration.

 ICC Arbitration Cost Calculator

 Unlike the official ICC cost calculator, which calculates administrative fees and estimates arbitrator fees, this online tool calculates the full costs of ICC arbitration, including administrative and arbitrator fees, but also legal fees, expert costs, and witness, management and other expenses.